-1960: On 1 Jan, the Post & Telegraph Department is renamed the New Zealand Post Office (Post Office Act – 1959), but remains a government department.
+On 1 Jan 1960, the Post & Telegraph Department was renamed the New Zealand Post Office (Post Office Act – 1959), but remained a government department.

-On 31 Aug, international telex service using HF radio begins.
+On 31 Aug, international telex service using HF radio began.

-1962: Royal Commission of Inquiry into the State Services notes that “we have little doubt that in the long run the telecommunications business will become independent of the Post Office in one form or another.”1
+The Royal Commission of Inquiry into the State Services noted that “we have little doubt that in the long run the telecommunications business will become independent of the Post Office in one form or another.”1

 1 Wilson, A.C.
 (1994).
 Wire and wireless: A history of telecommunications in New Zealand 1890-1987, (p 147), Palmerston North, New Zealand: Dunmore Press.